#KylieJenner Laughs Off Joseline Hernandez Claims #KUWTK Star Copied Her Style

 Kylie Jenner is often seen as one of the most fashionable stars in Hollywood, so to be told that she’s been copying her style from other people, particularly those from Joseline Hernandez, is quite the insult to the 19-year-old, who prides herself on being so diverse with her sense of fashion.

-News of Kylie Jenner supposedly copying Hernandez’s style comes just weeks after the E! network confirmed that Life of Kylie, Variety reports, a forthcoming reality show starring Jenner, is in the works and will be premiering later this year.
+News of Kylie Jenner supposedly copying Hernandez’s style comes just weeks after the E! network confirmed that Life of Kylie, a forthcoming reality show starring Jenner, is in the works and will be premiering later this year, as Variety originally reported.

 Newly Single Kylie Jenner Shows Up to Rockets Game with Travis Scott https://t.co/poq4FFz1rs pic.twitter.com/HZw9Mr8oYC